 If you or someone you know is a senior beating social isolation, let us know!
 This only scratches the surface of all the things seniors are doing to stay active, healthy, and connected.
 There are still positive things to come from all of this!
 Please comment on this post below, email us at email@example.com, or reach out to us on Facebook or LinkedIn.

-You can also fill out the form below or call 913-393-1000 to set a virtual meeting with our team.
+You can also schedule a complimentary consultation below or call 913-393-1000 to set a virtual meeting with our team.
 We want to know how you’re doing and what your goals are for life after coronavirus and in retirement.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.